Will-ALVIDI/cppStartingKit/README.md

 * Now you need to [add MinGW-w64 to your system path]((https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path)).

 ### Add folders to your system path
-Add folders to your system path allow programs to invoke specific commands.
+Add folders to your system path allow your system to share programs which can be call by other programs.

-The command `g++`, which is in reality the `g++.exe` file stored in your `MinGW-w64/bin`folder, is required by the **C++ Starting Kit** build system and must be indicate to your system to allow his access by Sublime Text :
+The command `g++`, which is in reality the `g++.exe` file stored in your `MinGW-w64/bin`folder, is required by the **C++ Starting Kit** build system and must be available in your system path to allow Sublime Text to access it :

 * Go to your `Start Menu`.
 * Right click on `Computer` then select `Properties`.